 OWSD programmes are designed to support women scientists from developing countries.
-You may be just starting out on a scientific career and would like to meet or contact other women in your field (OWSD Members), or you might be thinking of doing a PhD but you don't have the funds (OWSD Fellowships), or perhaps you already have a PhD and are now a lecturer in your department but really need some international recognition for the great work you do (OWSD Awards).
-Or perhaps there have been one or two important role models or mentors who have given you crucial support and you are now at a stage in your career where you would like to 'give something back' and pass on some tips and advice to young women just starting out (OWSD Mentors).
+You may be just starting out on a scientific career and would like to meet or contact other women in your field (OWSD Members), or you might be thinking of doing a PhD but you don't have the funds (OWSD PhD Fellowships).
+Perhaps you already have a PhD and are now a lecturer in your department but need funding for your research (Early Career Women Scientists Fellowship).
+Or perhaps you have built a strong research career but need some international recognition for the great work you do (OWSD Awards).
 OWSD has a programme or activity at each stage of your career.

 A training workshop is a type of interactive training where participants carry out a number of training activities rather than passively listen to a lecture or presentation.
 Broadly, two types of workshops exist: A general workshop is put on for a mixed audience, and a closed workshop is tailored towards meeting the training needs of a specific group.Read more